CUBRID/cubrid-manual/en/sql/datatype.rst

 A fixed-length character string is represented as **CHAR** *(n)*, in which *n* represents the number of characters.
 If *n* is not specified, the value is specified as 1, default value.

-When the length of a character string exceeds *n*, they may be truncated on the insert/update operation if the allow_truncated_string configuration value is "yes" or error occurs if not.
-When character string which is shorter than *n* is stored, whitespace characters are used to fill up the trailing space.
+When the length of a character string exceeds *n*, they may be truncated in the insert/update operation if the allow_truncated_string configuration value is "yes" otherwise error occurs.
+When character string which is shorter than *n* is stored, white space characters are used to fill up the trailing space.

 **CHAR** (*n*) and **CHARACTER** (*n*) are used interchangeably.